Turbots/tanzu-demo/README.md

 Demo material for developers on [VMware Tanzu](https://tanzu.vmware.com/).

-Consists of three [Spring Boot](https://spring.io) microservices, communicating over [RabbitMQ](), backed by a Redis key value store, all running on Kubernetes.
+Consists of three [Spring Boot](https://spring.io) microservices, communicating over [RabbitMQ](), backed by a Postgres database, all running on Kubernetes.
-When source code changes, the applications are rebuilt using [Build Service](https://tanzu.vmware.com/build-service) and redeployed to [Enterprise PKS](https://cloud.vmware.com/vmware-enterprise-pks) using ArgoCD GitOps.

-Both Kubernetes clusters are managed using [Mission Control](https://tanzu.vmware.com/mission-control) and both infrastructure, Kubernetes, applications and services are monitored using [Observability by Wavefront](https://tanzu.vmware.com/observability).

 ## Use Case - Banking Application